Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Burnside Heights has 14 active public transport stops, all of which are bus stops.
-These stops are served by three different routes that together facilitate 918 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically residing 230 meters from the nearest transport stop.
-As a predominantly residential area, most residents commute outward.
-Cars remain the primary mode of transportation for 90% of residents, while 7% use trains.
-On average, there are 1.9 vehicles per dwelling, which is higher than the regional average.
+Transport analysis indicates 14 active public transport stops in Burnside Heights, all bus services.
+These stops are served by three routes, offering 918 weekly passenger trips combined.
+Transport accessibility is rated good, with residents typically located 230 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode at 90%, while trains account for 7%.
+Average vehicle ownership is 1.9 per dwelling, higher than the regional average.

-According to the 2021 Census, 26.0% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 131 trips per day across all routes, equating to approximately 65 weekly trips per individual stop.
+According to the 2021 Census, a high 26% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 131 trips daily across all routes, equating to approximately 65 weekly trips per individual stop.

 Frequently Asked Questions - Transport